-Advanced users wishing to modify the configuration of the sshd daemon should edit the /etc/sshd_config file and then copy it to the /boot/etc directory of the Unison.
+Advanced users wishing to modify the configuration of the sshd daemon should edit the /etc/sshd_config file and then copy it to the /boot/etc directory of the Tempus LX.
 Be careful to maintain the proper ownership and access permissions by using cp -p when copying the file.
 At boot time, it will be copied to the /etc directory of the system ramdisk, thereby replacing the factory default configuration file.

-To disable SSH, see Disable SSH above.
+To disable the SSH protocol see Disable SSH above.